devcat-studio/kailua/README.md

 To install a standalone checker, [install Rust] first (1.15 or later required), then type the following:

 ```
-cargo install kailua
+cargo install -f kailua
 ```

+(`-f` will cause the existing installation to be upgraded.)

 You can run `kailua check <path to the entry point>` now.

 ![](etc/images/kailua-check.png)

 You can also run `kailua check <path to the directory>`, if you have `kailua.json` or `.vscode/kailua.json` in that directory.
-See the following section on the configuration format.
+The configuration format is described in the later section.

 ### Visual Studio Code

-**Caution: Currently the extension only works in Windows due to the packaging issue.**

 Kailua can be used as an IDE support for [Visual Studio Code][VSCode].
-Install Kailua by typing `ext install kailua` from the Quick Launch (`Ctrl-P`).
+Install Kailua by typing `ext install kailua` from the Quick Launch (`Ctrl-P`). **If you are not on Windows, you should also install the standalone checker as above.**

 You will see a warning that the configuration file is missing when you open a folder containing Lua codes.
 You need it for real-time checking.